 We rely heavily on our relationship managers to develop and maintain relationships with our clients.
 Our relationship managers serve as our day-to-day contacts with our clients and carry out a substantial portion of the client services we deliver.
 Their professional competence and approachability are essential to establishing and maintaining our brand image.
 As we further grow our business and expand into new cities and regions, we have an increasing demand for high quality relationship managers.
 We have been actively recruiting and will continue to recruit qualified relationship managers to join our coverage network.
 However, there is no assurance that we can recruit and retain sufficient relationship managers who meet our high quality requirements to support our further growth.
 In some of the regional centers where we have recently established or plan to establish branch offices, the talent pool from which we can recruit relationship managers is smaller than in national economic centers such as Shanghai and Beijing.
 Even if we could recruit sufficient relationship managers, we may have to incur disproportional training and administrative expenses in order to prepare our local recruits for their job.
-If we are unable to attract and retain highly productive relationship managers, our business could be materially and adversely affected.
-Competition for relationship managers may also force us to increase the compensation of our relationship managers, which would increase operating costs and reduce our profitability.
+If we are unable to attract and retain highly productive relationship managers, which would increase operating costs and reduce our profitability.